JFK, Mr. Zabee, and Mr. Briggs

 To my English teacher friends, the significance of this distinction isn’t missed.
 The rest of us may need to dig a bit deeper.
 Being thankful is about being pleased and relieved, an adjective that describes how we feel.
 Gratitude, on the other hand is the quality of being thankful coupled with a readiness to show appreciation and return kindness.
 Gratitude is about our character.

-With my Campaigner guys, we developed an analogy that helped us make sense of the distinction between thankfulness and gratitude: I get the results of a difficult math test and my grade is better than anticipated, for which I am thankful!
+With my Campaigner guys, we developed an analogy that helped us make sense of the distinction between thankfulness and gratitude: I get the results of a difficult math test, and my grade is better than anticipated, for which I am thankful!
 Gratitude, on the other hand, would be displayed when I connect with my teacher to show appreciation for the extra help she gave me.
 Thankfulness is more inward; Gratitude is outward.
-Thankfulness is more of a spontaneous response; gratitude, as with all charter-building, takes time, effort and intentionality, to which my wife, Barb, alluded in a Face Book post this week:
+Thankfulness is more of a spontaneous response; gratitude, as with all character-building, takes time, effort, and intentionality, to which my wife, Barb, alluded in a Facebook post this week:

 A couple years ago I decided to focus on the word gratitude.
 At first I just put copies of the word “gratitude” in places I would see throughout the day.
 After awhile the word became part of my daily thoughts.
 I would encourage anyone who desires to see life through a better lens to try this, I feel like it changed me for the better.